Skip to content

 Board Members

-Peter LamellBoard Chair
+Peter LamellBoard Member

 Peter has served on over 25 boards across the not-for-profit, energy, power, services, technology, and telecommunications sectors.
 He has broad global senior executive experience having worked in the UK, US, Europe, Asia/Pacific, Canada and Australia with a prime focus on successfully building and turning around a number of complex businesses.
 He champions Sustainability and Digital Transformation and has a passion for everything that Renew does and stands for.